Hankintailmoitukset/hilma-api/README.md

 Guidelines for corrigendum notices after the patch is released:

 The ETS API interface does not change in the patch and no changes are needed.
-When publishing corrigendum {parentId} should contiue to point to the initial contract notice that is corrected or to the previous corrigendum notice if one has been published.
+When publishing corrigendum `parentId` should contiue to point to the initial contract notice that is corrected or to the previous corrigendum notice if one has been published.

 For F14 The section *VI.6) Original notice reference* is resolved recursively by Hilma from the original contract notice when a corrigendum is published to TED.
 These fields are:
   * Notice reference